snabbco/snabb/README.md

 Should split out more of the stuff that is not just system calls into utility package.

+Could be more helpful in returning Lua numbers - eg while read() returns a 64 bit number in theory, in practise it doesn't return number outside range of Lua numbers, and you just need to call tonumber to iterate anyway.
+Split to have retnum and retint, as eg lseek does return a large offset.

 ### Missing functions

 readlink